 Indian jails were getting overcrowded and this led to setting up a penal colony by British in a remote place, far away from mainland India.

-Ross island was established as a penal colony in 1858 by them.
-Owing to the inhuman and brutal treatment meted out to the freedom fighters, the penal colony became infamous as ‘kalapani’.
+Ross Island was established as a penal colony in 1858.
+Owing to the inhuman and brutal treatment meted out to the freedom fighters, the penal colony became infamous as ‘Kalapani’.

 Inmates were forced to clear dense tropical forests of the island to pave way for making swanky bungalows, clubhouses, tennis courts and other community amenities.

 They were overworked, starving and suffering from diseases.
 Within a few years of imprisonment on this island, many convicts died because of miserable living conditions.